chris-webst/blockchain_demonstrator/README.md

-<h1>Caroline's blockchain demonstrator</h1>
+<h1>Chris's blockchain demonstrator</h1>

-<p>This project was created by Karolina Podivinska as a part of her SOC work (soc.pdf).
+<p>This project was created by Chris Podivinsky as a part of his SOC work (soc.pdf).
 It's purpose is to demonstrate how blockchain works (or could work) implemented into electricity commerce.</p>

 <p>Here is a video that introduces the whole project including the app (in Czech with English subtitles):
 https://www.youtube.com/watch?v=mIEM4X9-wqY</p>